 Coaches or Team Managers will attend all club supported meets.
 They will ensure the swimmers are at the right place at the right time and will be with swimmers in between warm ups and their events.

-Warm‐ups are essential and are intended to protect from injury and improve the swimmer’s performance at the meet by increasing body temperature, heart rate, blood pressure and energy producing enzyme activity.
+Warm‐ups and stretching are essential and are intended to protect from injury and improve the swimmer’s performance at the meet by increasing body temperature, heart rate, blood pressure and energy producing enzyme activity.
 They also give swimmers the opportunity to familiarise themselves with the diving blocks, water temperature and depths, position of the turn flags and feel of the end walls.

 Warm‐ups are strictly organised and swimmers must follow the instructions from the Chirk Dragons coaches and meet officials.